UnnamedProjects/mutojs/README.md

 `muto.js` is a tool for creating type safe serialized actions to facility communication between React Server Components and React Client Components

+## use at your own risk!

+React Server Components are still _very_ experimental.
+I'm not even sure if this is lib is a good idea, but it was fun to make. :)

 ### Quick Start

 ```